Lasercut and engraved

 Cutting: Power: 85% - Speed: 2% - Frequency: 1000 Hz - Air-Assist: ON - Z-Offset: -1.5mm

-The tree is connected without any glue or hooks, so you can take the parts apart again and use the tree for next year.
+The tree can be assembled without any glue or fastenings, so you can even take the tree apart after Christmas and use it again next year!

 Engraving: Power: 40% - Speed: 100% - Frequency: 500ppi - Z-Offset: 6mm -Air-Assist: ON